mikependon/RepoDB/README.md

 By default, RepoDB does not do the automatic .NET CLR Type conversion during the serialization and deserialization process.
 The coercion support is completely dependent to the ADO.NET coercion capability.

-It is in purpose to strictly notify you (as a library user) the design and/or the implementation problem of the Model if being compared to its corresponding database Table.
+It is in purpose to strictly notify you (as a library user) the design and/or the implementation problem of the entity model if being compared to its corresponding database table/view.

 If you wish to have an automatic conversion, simply set the [Converter.ConversionType](https://repodb.net/class/converter) property to [Automatic](https://repodb.net/enumeration/conversiontype).